 Most of us have witnessed or experienced bullying at some point in our adult lives and we know it isn’t pleasant, but when we talk about bullying, most of us immediately think about our schooldays.

-So, What happens when that school bully grows up?
+But, What happens when that school bully grows up?

-Do they change or do they carry on bullying?
+Do they carry on bullying?